Below are a standard UWUA Local 304 Grievance Form and a grievance Cheat Sheet.

 If the grievance cannot be settled in this meeting, or you are not satisfied with the answer you recieve from the meeting, notify your Supervisor that you wish to advance the grievance to Step Two and have them initial the upper left corner of the completed Grievance Form.

-Notify your Steward, who in turn notifies the Local 304 President, of WHEN the company schedules your Step Two meeting.
+You or your Steward, must notify the Local 304 President, of WHEN the company schedules your Step Two meeting.

 If your grievance isn’t settled at Step 2, the union may: refer the grievance to arbitration, file an Unfair Labor Complaint with the NLRB, or negotiate a solution on your behalf with the company.